Scottish Castles Experience

 Feel like a lord or lady as you wander through castles and manor houses.
 Stride ancient battlefields like a sword-wielding Highlander.
 And relive Scotland’s history defining moments of conceit and treachery as you listen to your driver-guide’s epic tales.

-On this tour, you’ll join the ranks of esteemed history lovers while you travel over sea, loch, and glen.
+On this tour, you’ll join the ranks of esteemed history lovers while you travel through glens and mountain passes.
 You visit Scotland’s most impressive castles, tower forts, and palaces.
-And you even get a chance to visit Scotland’s highest whisky distillery.
+And you even get a chance to visit a distillery that was started by one of the pioneering women in the whisky industry.

 This tour is your ticket into Scotland’s medieval past and royal history.